jeremy9959/Math-2710-Fall-2019/Notes/Week12.md

 - Give an example of a countable subset of the irrational numbers, or prove that no such subset exists.

+- How many surjective maps are there from a 3 element set to a 2 element set?
+From a 4 element set to a 3 element set?

+##### More problems for in-class discussion

+- Go through the argument that $\mathbb{N}\times\mathbb{N}$ is countable (Figure 14.2)

+- Go through Cantor's diagonalization argument proving that (for example) infinite sequences form an uncountable set.
+See pp. 271-272 and also Gilbert and Vanstone Theorem 6.67.

 - Let $A$ be the set of sequences of natural numbers $a_1,a_2,a_3,\ldots$ that are eventually constant at zero -- in other words, a sequence $a_1,a_2,\ldots$ is in $A$ if there exists an $N$ such that $a_i=0$ for all $i\ge N$.
 Is $A$ countable?

-- How many surjective maps are there from a 3 element set to a 2 element set?
-From a 4 element set to a 3 element set?

 - Prove that the intervals  $(0,1)$ and $(a,b)$ in $\mathbb{R}$ have the same cardinality for any $a,b$ with $b>a$.